 The San Vicente Dam raise is part of the larger $1.5bn Emergency Storage Project (ESP) which began in 2000 and will be completed by 2018.
 The ESP comprises of constructing a series of reservoirs, pipelines and pumping stations, targeted at delivering water to the San Diego region.

 The project will supply water to the region during unavoidable interrupted water deliveries from the existing facilities.
 It will increase the county's local water storage capacity and enable the dam to serve as a back-up for supplying water during droughts and disruptions from the existing conveyance systems.
 The project is expected to meet San Diego's water needs through until 2030.

 The San Vicente dam was raised by an additional 117ft, which provides an additional 152,000 acre-feet of water to the reservoir.
 The project has also increased the surface area of the dam by 500 acres and storage capacity of the reservoir by 187,489,239m³.

 Preparatory works to raise the dam commenced in June 2009.
 The first layer of concrete for the dam raise was laid in September 2011 after the completion of the foundation works in 2010.

 Construction works for raising the dam incorporated the former marina to serve as a quarry and RCC production site.
 The RCC materials were sourced from the hillsides around the marina and conveyed using a conveyor system, to reduce the number of truck movements and improve the project's environmental footprint.
 Around 650,000 cubic yards of RCC was utilised to raise the dam.

-The raising of the dam necessitated the removal of about two inches of concrete from the downstream face of the dam and about a foot of concrete from the roof's top.
+The raising of the dam necessitated the removal of 2in of concrete from the downstream face of the dam and about a foot of concrete from the roof's top.